dotnet/runtime/docs/design/coreclr/botr/clr-abi.md

 A note on the JIT codebases: JIT32 refers to the original JIT codebase that originally generated x86 code and was later ported to generate ARM code.
 JIT64 refers to the legacy .NET Framework codebase that supports AMD64.
 The RyuJIT compiler evolved from JIT32, and now supports all platforms and architectures.
 See [this post](https://devblogs.microsoft.com/dotnet/the-ryujit-transition-is-complete) for more RyuJIT history.

-NativeAOT to an runtime that is optimized for ahead-of-time compilation (AOT).
+NativeAOT refers to a runtime that is optimized for ahead-of-time compilation (AOT).
 The NativeAOT ABI differs in a few details for simplicity and consistency across platforms.

 # Getting started